Mobile social software

-MoSoSo (mobile social software) is a class of mobile applications which scope is to support social interaction among interconnected mobile users.
-The basic idea of a MoSoSo is to overlay a location and time element to the idea of digital networking.
+Mobile social software is a class of mobile applications which scope is to support social interaction among interconnected mobile users.
+Its basic idea is to overlay a location and time element to the idea of digital networking.
 It enables users to find one another, in a particular vicinity and time, for social or business networking.

 Social software and groupware: CSCL and CSCW

 The term itself has its roots in social software and Groupware, computer applications designed for the desktop environment and aiming at facilitating various forms of social interaction, with the former being oriented to Internet-based informal exchanges, daily tasks and entertainment and the latter focusing on collaborative work (CSCW) or learning (CSCL) within a well defined group.
 Two typical groups that would benefit from these applications are work colleagues or school classmates.
 While the term social software, introduced by Clay Shirky in recent years, has gained much popularity, Groupware is not anymore a trendy word, even if it has a strong tradition that goes back to the Eighties.
-Scientific research on Computer Supported Cooperative Work (CSCW) and Computer Supported Collaborative Learning (CSCL) provides results which are still valid in the mobile environment.
-However, three important differences between desktop and mobile environments should be taken into account when conducting research on MoSoSo: firstly, the physical context of use moves from static desktop setting, where the user is typically sitting in front of his computer, to the more dynamic mobile context, which presents higher constraints to human attention, but also provides an opportunity for information or communication at any time and anywhere.
+Scientific research on Computer Supported Cooperative Work and Computer Supported Collaborative Learning (CSCL) provides results which are still valid in the mobile environment.
+However, three important differences between desktop and mobile environments should be taken into account when conducting research on mobile social software: firstly, the physical context of use moves from static desktop setting, where the user is typically sitting in front of his computer, to the more dynamic mobile context, which presents higher constraints to human attention, but also provides an opportunity for information or communication at any time and anywhere.
 Secondly, the social context becomes wider, shifting from the group to the network concept.
 Rather than relying on static and known membership criteria, where group members usually know each other, social network ties change often and are not as dense as in traditional groups.
 Therefore, network boundaries cannot be easily identified.
-A mobile social network is the social space determined by a MoSoSo application.
-Finally, an important distinction concerns the ultimate goal of MoSoSo applications, designed for usage in everyday life situations, including not only tools for communication, but also for coordination and knowledge sharing.
-From this perspective, MoSoSo is more similar to social software than Groupware applications, which aimed at increasing productivity and teamwork at work or at school.
+A mobile social network is the social space determined by an MSS application.
+Finally, an important distinction concerns the ultimate goal of MSS applications, designed for usage in everyday life situations, including not only tools for communication, but also for coordination and knowledge sharing.
+From this perspective, mobile social software is more similar to social software than Groupware applications, which aimed at increasing productivity and teamwork at work or at school.